HunterBarclay/school/cs354/ta2/README.md

 As stated in [usage](#usage), this will run unit tests for the interpreter, translator, and the scanner.
 By default, if a `scan[n]` file isn't specified for the program to test against, the test will be skipped.
-I intentionally left out multiplier scanner tests to show this, but added scan tests for everything else.

 I've also added this feature for `exp[n]` files, in the event that I haven't updated a given test program to the new language grammar.

+I've left out a handful of tests to show this, as well as the fact that I found those particular tests redundant at the time.

+### Helpful note
+Before taking a look through the tests themselves, I'd definitely recommend running clean prior.
+It generates a lot of files, and it can be a mess looking through them.